• Skip to main content

 Last Updated on March 17, 2019 by Swagatam 13 Comments

-The post discusses an interesting energy saving lighting circuit design which switches ON only when it is logically required thus helps to save electricity, and also increases the working life of the whole system.
+In this post I have explained an interesting energy saving lighting circuit design which switches ON only when it is logically required thus helps to save electricity, and also increases the working life of the whole system.

 Technical Specifications